jbonjean/re-search/README.md

 make CFLAGS=-DCHECK_DUPLICATES
 ```

+#### Sub-search (experimental)

+This feature allows you to do a new search in the current results.

+For example, you are looking for the git-clone command of couchbase repository,
+the following sequence shows how it could help you:

+* [C-r] clone
+* [C-u]
+* couchbase

 ### Internal key bindings

 * C-r, up, pg-up: backward search.
 * C-s, down, pg-down: forward search.
 * C-c, left, esc, home: cancel search.
 * C-e, right, end: accept result.
+* C-u: save search result and start sub-search.
 * Enter: execute result.

 ### Customize the prompt